-- · Carrying value of goodwill, tangible assets and intangible assets - Goodwill and intangible assets with indefinite useful lives are tested for impairment on an annual basis; tangible assets and intangible assets with finite useful lives are only tested for impairment where events and circumstances indicate that the carrying value may not be recoverable.
+· Carrying value of goodwill and intangible assets - Goodwill and intangible assets with indefinite useful lives are tested for impairment on an annual basis; tangible assets and intangible assets with finite useful lives are only tested for impairment where events and circumstances indicate that the carrying value may not be recoverable.
 The recoverable amount of CGU's is determined through the higher of value in use calculations and fair value less costs to sell.
 These calculations require the use of estimates and assumptions concerning the future cash flows which are inherently uncertain and could change over time.
 In addition, changes in economic factors such as discount rates could also impact this calculation.
 The carrying amount of the goodwill, tangible assets and intangible assets subject to estimation is included in the statement of financial position.
 The recoverable amount of goodwill is determined based on a value in use calculation using a discounted cash flow projection.
 Discount rates are arrived at by using the pre-tax average weighted cost of capital for the group.
 The "relief from royalty" valuation method is used to value intangibles.
 The main inputs used are a notional royalty rate and an appropriate discount rate.
 Refer to notes 8 and 9 for additional information.

-- Inventory valuation The carrying amount

-of inventory, including the allocation of

-overheads to those inventories, over the

-group's many manufacturing facilities

-requires judgement and estimation.
-These

-estimates and judgements in this regard

-are based on historical experience.
-The

-carrying amount of inventory is disclosed

-in note 12.

-- Applying the principles of IFRS 3 Business combinations - Judgement is required in the application of the principles of IFRS 3 and, in particular, in determining whether a particular transaction falls within the

-- definition of a business and therefore within the ambit of IFRS 3.
+- · Inventory valuation The carrying amount of inventory, including the allocation of overheads to those inventories, over the group's many manufacturing facilities requires judgement and estimation.
+These estimates and judgements in this regard are based on historical experience.
+The carrying amount of inventory is disclosed in note 12. - Applying the principles of IFRS 3 Business combinations - Judgement is required in the application of the principles of IFRS 3 and, in particular, in determining whether a particular transaction falls within the definition of a business and therefore within the ambit of IFRS 3.
 The judgement required is based on considering the aspect of the definition of a business, being the existence of inputs, processes and outputs.
-Refer to note 11 for the current year's investment in a subsidiary for additional information. - Residual values and useful lives of tangible assets and intangible assets - Residual values and useful lives of tangible assets. and intangible assets are assessed on an annual basis.
+Refer to note 11 for the current year's investment in a subsidiary for additional information. - Residual values and useful lives of tangible assets - Residual values and useful lives of tangible assets are assessed on an annual basis.
 Estimates and judgements in this regard are based on historical experience and expectations of the manner in which assets are to be used, together with expected proceeds likely to be realised when assets are disposed at the end of their useful lives.
-Such expectations could change over time and therefore impact both depreciation charges and carrying values of tangible assets and intangible assets in the future.
+Such expectations could change over time and therefore impact both depreciation charges and carrying values of tangible assets in the future.
 The carrying value of the tangible assets subject to estimation is included in note 7.
-The carrying value of the intangible assets subject to estimation is included in note 8.

-3 REVENUE
+3. REVENUE